-We arrived in New Zealand with a long, scary list of things to fix, or replace on Pino: New batteries, new mainsail, bottom-paint, galley plumbing, replace intermediates and backstay, replace top hatch, replace windows, replace control cables... etc, etc...
+We arrived in New Zealand with a long scary list of things to fix or replace on Pino.
+We needed new batteries, a new mainsail, a fresh coat of bottom-paint, galley plumbing, new intermediates shrouds, new backstay, new top hatch, new windows, new control cables etc.

-If we can't finish all of these projects then we can't leave, that was the deal.
-There is too much ocean between us and Japan, our vessel needs to be made safe to endure it and to ensure our safe passage.
+That was the deal.
+There was too much ocean between us and Japan.
+Our vessel needed to be made safe to endure it, and to ensure our safe passage.

-Below, is a detailed account of all the repairs and changes we did on Pino, and of the difficulties that came with it.
+Below, is a detailed account of all the repairs we did on Pino during the 9 months we spent in New Zealand.
 This is a technical post, interspersed with bits of story, present and past.
-For those who don't know the terms, but that are interested I'll do my best to explain them all throughout the text.
+For those who don't know the terms, but that are interested, I'll do my best to explain them all throughout the text.

-About a month after we arrived, our batteries went flat in the night.
+About a month after we arrived in NZ, our batteries went flat in the night.
 Completely dead.
 We heard the inverter beeping, complaining it didn't have enough power to function.

 That woke us up.

 After our batteries died in Whangarei, we went to Snow brothers, a car battery store, to ask if they had four 6-volt batteries in stock - they did.
-Except the batteries were a bright red color, with a big American flag on the front tag - the golf-cart batteries of patriots.
+The batteries were a bright red colour, with a big American flag on the front.
+Ah, yes, the golf-cart batteries of patriots.

-We bought the batteries, and Snow Brothers offered to deliver them at the marina, and to pick up our old ones to dispose of - great!
+We bought the batteries, and Snow Brothers offered to deliver them at the marina.
+They also offered to pick up our old ones to dispose of - great!
+These things are a pain to carry.
 Back on Pino, we unhooked all the cables, and lifted the batteries from their restraining boxes.
 The batteries were bloated, the sides had a curve to them.
 Yep.
 These batteries were done, sulphated, and beyond help.

-We put one in an old milk crate we had, and lowered it into the dinghy - with much care - and did the same for the other ones, carrying two at a time.
-Iggy has a soft floor, wasn't up to carrying more than that at once I don't think.
+We put one in an old milk crate we had, and lowered it into the dinghy, we did the same for the other set, carrying two at a time because Iggy a a soft floor and cannot carry too much weight at once.